acdh-oeaw/apis-oebl-research-tool-front-end/README.md

 Upon initialization the built in server starts caching responses from the Zotero API that barely ever change (specifically the ItemTypeFields for every type of publication).

+### Editor

+The Editor makes heavy use of [ProseMirror](https://prosemirror.net)’s API, data-structures and nomenclature both through [TipTap 2](https://tiptap.dev) and directly.
+Familiarity with the respective APIs is probably necessary for productive development.

 ## Project setup

 ```